 Groundwork: Healing within Community Arts Education

-Join us for a virtual gathering for community arts practitioners to embody radical reinvention and imagination as we process the pandemic.
-Through creative artmaking, learning and connection, we will tend to ourselves, our collectives, and our vision of a transformed society.
+From October 18–November 5, 2021, we held a virtual gathering for community arts practitioners to embody radical reinvention and imagination as we process the pandemic.
+Through creative artmaking, learning and connection, we tended to ourselves, our collectives, and our vision of a transformed society.

-Groundwork is designed specifically for people in community arts education, including teaching artists, arts administrators (from all departments), young creatives, and cultural workers as well as their community partners.
+Groundwork was designed specifically for people in community arts education—including teaching artists, arts administrators (from all departments), organizational leadership, young artists, and cultural workers—as well as their community partners.

 Three Weeks—Three Dimensions Of Grounding Practice

-This unique gathering will center healing and wellness as a pathway towards personal, interpersonal, and system change.
+This unique gathering centered healing and wellness in the context of community arts education, as a pathway towards personal, interpersonal, and system change.
 We must get right with ourselves before we can work with each other to reimagine and create a more just future.
-To that end, Groundwork will be organized around the work of healing and growth at the levels of Healing for Self (Week 1), Healing for Collective (Week 2), and Healing for Movement Building (Week 3).
+To that end, Groundwork began with Healing for Self (Week 1), and then moved into Healing for Collective (Week 2), and Healing for Movement Building (Week 3).

-This program is supported, in part, by generous support from Aroha Philanthropies and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+This program was made possible through generous support from Aroha Philanthropies, The Music Man Foundation, the National Endowment for the Arts, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.